CDulouard/ProrokSerialSolution_v1/README.md

 # ProrokSerialSolution_v1

 This project provide a basic serial communication solution to use in Prorok's projects.
-The actual version of the project contains a script for Arduino and a basic Python software to manage the communication between the Arduino and the device the Python software is running on.
+The current version of the project contains a script for Arduino and a basic Python software to manage the communication between the Arduino and the device the Python software is running on.

 ## Getting Started